Ghaznavid campaigns in India: Mas'ud III

 Ibrahim succeeded Ala ad-Dawlah Mas'ud III in 1099 AD.
 Hajib Tughatigin, an officer under the Sultan, crossed the Ganges and carried on conquest in India.
 King of Kannauj who was probably Madanapala of Gahadavala dynasty was captured by the Sultan's army.
 Madanapala's son Govindachandra defeated the Ghaznavids releasing his father from captivity.
 In 1112 AD, Muhammad Bahlim captured Nagaur from Chauhan ruler Ajayaraj II.

+Bahram-Shah

+Mas'ud's son Bahram-Shah, ascended to the throne in 1117 AD.
+Arslan Shah came to India to gather forces from his deputy Muhammad Abu Halim for another attempt to capture Ghazni.
+When Bahram Shah later took the throne, the deputy—sympathetic to Arslan rebelled.
+Bahram marched to India and defeated him at Lahore on 11 January 1119, marking one of the earliest clashes between two Muslim armies in the Punjab.
+Recognizing his ability, Bahram forgave Muhammad i Abu Halim and reinstated him as governor of India before returning to Ghazni.
+In the same year, Muhammad Abu Halim, the Ghaznavid viceroy of India, rebelled and declared himself independent ruler of the region.
+He assembled an army of about 70,000 horsemen including Arabs, Persians, Afghans, and Indian chiefs and over 100,000 foot soldiers, while Bahram Shah advanced with roughly 10,000 horsemen.
+The two forces clashed near the village of Kikyur, close to Multan, on a large prairie in western Punjab.
+Muhammad had flooded part of the plain to create a marsh trap, but after rejecting Bahram Shah's offer of pardon and full governorship of Hindustan, his army was quickly defeated in the first charge.
+Muhammad and seventeen of his sons including Mu'tasim were killed, and a sudden windstorm drove most of his forces into the marsh, where they drowned.
+Only one loyal son, Ibrahim, escaped.
+Bahram Shah then appointed Husain ibn Ibrahim Alawi as the new viceroy of India and returned to Ghazni.

 Khusrau Malik

 During the reign of last Ghaznavid Sultan Khusrau Malik, Vigraharaj IV retook Hansi from the Ghaznavid Sultan of the Punjab.
 An inscription of his nephew and his successor records that Prithviraja II fortified it as an outpost against the Ghaznavids in 1167.
 A few years later, Prithviraja II sieged Bhatinda, and thus shifted the Chauhan frontier in the north to modern Ferozepore.
 Khusrau Shah's slothful reign allowed his generals to exercise their power independently, often carried out raids deep into Indian territories bringing valuable spoils.

 The raids in late 11th century, were not highly impactful, but the Rajput kings recognized their threat, as evidenced by the Turushkadanda tax mentioned in grants by Gahadavala rulers Chandradeva, Madanapala, Govindachandra, and Vijayachandra likely used to counter or appease the Ghaznavids.